EIN: 54-1004092

 What ways can the public get involved?

-People who are interested in collaborating with CRi can volunteer and/or advocate with us, can donate in-kind items, and can help support our programs with a financial contribution.
-Our Volunteer Program Manager organizes activities with local businesses and civic groups to help us maintain and beautify one of our community houses, as well as events with Volunteer Arlington and Volunteer Fairfax, such as the annual Martin Luther King Jr. Day of Service in January.
-This includes working with teachers and schools to help students fulfill service hours.
+Financial donations of any size are always welcome, and a small monetary amount can help our individuals participate in community events and activities such as local music concerts and movies, by contributing to transportation funds.
+People who are interested in collaborating with CRi can also volunteer and/or advocate with us, and/or donate in-kind items.
+Our Volunteer Program Manager organizes activities with local businesses and civic groups to help us maintain and beautify our community houses, plus events with Volunteer Arlington and Volunteer Fairfax, such as the annual Martin Luther King Jr. Day of Service in January.
+We can work with teachers and schools to help students fulfill service hours.
 Civic groups can also visit a program in their community and bring arts and craft supplies or board games, and can assemble kits to support our individual residents, e.g., with hygiene kits or “busy boxes.”
 CRi also has an Advocates Group to aid our leadership in publicly supporting our work with individuals with disabilities and mental health diagnoses.
-Financial donations of any size are always welcome, and a small monetary amount can help our individuals participate in community events and activities such as bowling and movies, or offset transportation costs.

 How are charitable dollars spent?
 Where does my donation go?